munnep/tfe_aws_active-active_agents/README.md

 https://patrick-tfe2.bg.hashicorp-success.com
 - See the agents that are now available for your usage.
 Go to settings -> Agents    (example shows 10 agents)
 ![](media/20221114120840.png)
-- Overview in AWS console with 5 TFE server and 10 agents
+- Overview in AWS console with 5 TFE servers and 10 agents
 ![](media/20221114120814.png)
 - You are now able to use workspaces with these agents.
 Testing example [here](#testing)
 - Remove everything by using terraform destroy